Pipeline, Proposals, and Follow-ups

 Win/Loss Tracking

 Every closed opportunity, whether won or lost, should capture the reason.
 Won deals: what was the deciding factor?
 Lost deals: who did they choose and why?
 No-decision outcomes: why did they stop the process?
-Quarterly review of win/loss patterns reveals strategic insights that are gold, but only if the sales system captures them consistently.
+Quarterly win/loss reviews are where the real patterns emerge, but only if the system captures reasons consistently.
+Without that data, you are guessing why you win and lose.

 Forecasting and Pipeline Health

-Sales forecasting for a growing business does not need to be complicated.
-It needs to be honest.
+Sales forecasting for a growing business comes down to one question: what is your actual close rate, and how much pipeline do you need to hit the number?
 The foundation is pipeline value by stage, weighted by the probability of closing.

 Pipeline Coverage

 According to Salesforce research, top-performing sales teams maintain 3x to 4x pipeline coverage against quota.
-If your quarterly target is GBP 150,000, you need GBP 450,000 to GBP 600,000 in your weighted pipeline.
+This means total (unweighted) pipeline value, not the weighted forecast.
+If your quarterly target is GBP 150,000 and your overall win rate is 30%, you need roughly GBP 500,000 in raw pipeline to close GBP 150,000.

 Below 3x: increase top-of-funnel activity.
-Above 5x: the pipeline probably contains stale deals that need culling.
+Above 5x: the pipeline may contain stale deals that need culling.

 Velocity Metrics

-A slowdown in velocity is an early warning signal that needs diagnosis before revenue drops.
+A slowdown in velocity is an early warning sign.
+Diagnose it before revenue drops.

 From Sale to Delivery

 What was agreed, what is in scope, what is explicitly out of scope.
-The delivery team should know exactly what was promised without re-asking the client.
+Include any commitments made during the sales process that are not in the formal contract.

 Build Your Sales System